deny-joefakri/EODHD_View_Monitor/README.md

 ### 1. Core Layer
 - **Purpose**: Contains essential utilities shared across the app, such as environment configuration, dependency injection, and constants.
-- **Key Files**:
-   - `text_constants.dart`: Defines constants for text and other global values used throughout the app.

 ### 2. Data Layer
-- **Datasources**: Responsible for interacting with external data sources, like WebSockets and REST APIs.
+- **Datasources**: Responsible for interacting with external data sources, like WebSockets or REST APIs.
    - `socket_datasource.dart`: Manages WebSocket communication for real-time data streaming.
 - **Models**: Defines data structures used throughout the app.
    - `crypto_model.dart`: Represents the cryptocurrency data structure.
 - **Repositories (Implementation)**: Implements the logic for data management and communicates with the domain layer.
    - `crypto_repository_impl.dart`: Concrete implementation of repository patterns for fetching data.
 ### 3. Domain Layer
 - **Repositories (Interface)**: Defines repository contracts, which ensure the domain layer is abstracted from specific data sources.
    - `crypto_repository.dart`: Abstract repository that the data layer implements.
 - **Use Cases**: Encapsulates the business logic.
    - `get_crypto_usecase.dart`: Handles retrieving cryptocurrency data as a business operation.
 ### 4. Presentation Layer
 - **Blocs**: Manages application state using the BLoC (Business Logic Component) pattern.
    - `crypto_bloc.dart`: Handles the state management for real-time cryptocurrency updates.